Pension Lifetime Allowance Charge

 When does the Lifetime Allowance get tested?

+Again, these are an important aspect of financial planning for retirement as it will dictate when the tax charge is likely to be applied.
 There are a number of events that will trigger a Lifetime Allowance test, they are known as Benefit Crystallisation Events (BCEs) and the HMRC has defined 13 of them.
 A few of the most common ones are;

 - Taking your tax free lump sum/taking income – here the amount of the crystallised funds are tested against the LTA.